Clarity SaaS Upgrade

 Non-Production Environment Refreshes

-You can allow the upgrade of your non-production environments using existing data.
-However, in order to minimize risk and ensure a successful production upgrade, it is recommended that your organization creates a support ticket and requests the production data to be refreshed into at least one of your non-production environments prior to the upgrade.
+You can upgrade the non-production environments using existing data.
+In order to minimize risk and ensure a successful production upgrade, it is recommended that your organization creates a support ticket and requests the production data to be refreshed into the non-production environment scheduled for the upgrade.
 It may take at least 2 business days of lead time for the refresh requests to complete.

 Testing and Issue Remediation Duration

-You can remediate any blocking issues encountered during testing to ensure there are no significant open issues prior to your scheduled production upgrade.
+You can remediate the blocking issues encountered during testing to ensure there are no open issues prior to the scheduled production upgrade.

 Testing Best Practices